Eugocode/Creating-Dormitory-Directory-by-Web-Scraping/README.md

-# Centralized Dorm Directory: - A Web-Scraped Directory
+# Centralized Dorm Directory - A Web-Scraped Directory

 Creating Manila Dormitory Directory by scraping data from the web.